 - Inflammation in the esophagus

-- Enlarged glans in the neck or under the jaw
+- Enlarged glands in the neck or under the jaw

 - Gastric reflux after eating